-In the database "MEPS HC-113: 2007 Full Year Consolidated Data File," weight variables are provided for generating MEPS estimates of totals, means, percents, and rates for persons and families in the civilian noninstitutionalized population.
-The weight variables (PERWT07F, FAMWT07F, SAQWT07F, and DIABWT07F) provided in this file supersede the weight variables provided in the 2007 Full Year Population Characteristic File (HC-107).
+In the database "MEPS HC-115: 2008 Full Year Population Characteristics," weight variables are provided for generating MEPS estimates of totals, means, percents, and rates for persons and families in the civilian noninstitutionalized population.
 Procedures and considerations associated with the construction and interpretation of person and family-level estimates using these and other variables are discussed below.